greggman/equirect/README.md

 The next time you run the app it will start in the browse UI at the last folder you used.

+#### Reset View

+The app tries to always start the way you are facing, not the orientation of your setup like many apps.
+Further, the 'grip' buttons reset the view to your current view *IN 3D*.
+That means if you look up at the ceiling and press the `grip` button, the ceiling will now be where you need to look.
+This means you can orient the video anywhere that is comfortable.
+Just look the direction you want to be the *neutral* position, then press `grip`.

 ### Command Line